 Repurchases of Our Common Stock.
 A repurchase of our common stock that is not treated as a sale or exchange will be taxed in the same manner as distributions under the rules described above.
-See õõ Taxation of Non-U.S. Holders of Our Common Stockô Repurchases of Our Common Stockö for a discussion of when a redemption will be treated as a sale or exchange and related matters.
+See □ Taxation of Non-U.S. Holders of Our Common Stock□ Repurchases of Our Common Stock□ for a discussion of when a redemption will be treated as a sale or exchange and related matters.

 A repurchase of our common stock generally will be subject to tax under FIRPTA to the extent the distribution in the repurchase is attributable to gains from our dispositions of U.S. real property interests.
-To the extent the distribution is not attributable to gains from our dispositions of U.S. real property interests, the excess of the amount of money received in the repurchase over the non-U.S. holderøs basis in the repurchased shares will be treated in the manner described above under õô Sales of Our Common Stock.ö The IRS has released an official notice stating that repurchase payments may be attributable to gains from dispositions of U.S. real property interests (except when the 10% publicly traded exception would apply), but has not provided any guidance to determine when and what portion of a repurchase payment is a distribution that is attributable to gains from our dispositions of U.S. real property interests.
+To the extent the distribution is not attributable to gains from our dispositions of U.S. real property interests, the excess of the amount of money received in the repurchase over the non-U.S. holder basis in the repurchased shares will be treated in the manner described above under Described above under payments may be attributable to gains from dispositions of U.S. real property interests (except when the 10% publicly traded exception would apply), but has not provided any guidance to determine when and what portion of a repurchase payment is a distribution that is attributable to gains from our dispositions of U.S. real property interests.